All-Weather and Indoor Activities in Invercargill (Perfect for Rainy Days!)

 Location: 168 Dee Street

 Enjoy high-speed thrills on this drifting indoor go-karting track in Invercargill.
 The specially-designed track allows you to drift and overtake at many different points.
-Xtreme Karts is open Tuesday to Sunday.
-There is a minimum age requirement to drive at eight years old.
+Xtreme Karts is open from Tuesday to Sunday.
+There is a minimum age requirement to drive of eight years old.

 Location: 76 Annan Street